 This incredible dedication and passion has paid off and today Trahan produces several different wines.
-The 2002 Cabernet Sauvignon was his first vintage and had an auspicious romantic beginning as this was released for the first time at his wedding!
+The 2002 Trahan Winery Cabernet Sauvignon was his first vintage and had an auspicious romantic beginning as this was released for the first time on his wedding day.
 We had the privilege of barrel tasting through all his 2007 wines, starting with his Chardonnay.
-This is from Carneros grown fruit, was barrel fermented, saw all American oak during its sur lie aging, and did not go through the secondary malolactic Fermentation.
+This is from Carneros grown fruit, was barrel fermented, saw all American oak during its sur lie aging, and did not go through the secondary malolactic fermentation.
 The results are very true to the varietal with tons of flavor, a slight creaminess, with toasty notes towards the very clean crisp finish.
 The palate is decidedly an expression of the fruit characteristics of this varietal.

 Come check out one of the coolest winemakers in the valley.
 Chuck runs a tasting room (in conjunction with Prime Cellars) in downtown Napa within a short walk of the Napa Town shopping center.
+Old timers will remember Chuck’s first tasting room partner was Ted Osborne of Olabisi Cellars.
 This tasting room is setup like their home as well as a winery (note the stacked wine barrels).
 The tasting room is comfortable and relaxed, Chuck’s dog Sadie (who is certainly getting up in years) is often also hanging out here; overall this is very low key pleasant atmosphere for wine tasting.

 Chuck’s shared tasting room is located in downtown Napa, easily within walking distance to hotels and restaurants.
-We have revisited this tasting room several times since they opened; the most recent being in mid 2013.
+We have revisited this tasting room several times since they opened.
 Chuck has produced a solid 100% varietal Cabernet Sauvignon from the Rutherford Appellation.
 This “reserve” wine is special – only 1800 bottles were made of this particular vintage and each bottle is numbered.

 The bouquet is extremely elegant – with floral notes and pleasing high toned fruits.
 This wine opens up beautifully in the glass as it breathes – revealing a more complex bouquet over time with a hint of dustiness and mocha creeping into the background.
 The entry on the palate is also elegant but you realize this wine has some power as its intensity and tannin profile builds quickly towards the finish and the moderate tannins linger for some time.
 The wine is a very good value based on the quality and location of the fruit source.